-Credits earned thru FISC are eligible for transfer to many four-year universities.
+All credits earned through FISC are accredited and many are eligible for transfer to two- or four-year universities and colleges.